 Located along the Colorado River, this beautiful campground is the definition of “Rocky Mountain high” since it sits at 8,900 feet.
 It has flush toilets, offers ranger-led programs and can accommodate RVs up to 30 feet in length.
 Be aware that there is no shade at this campground since the pine beetle infestation in the area forced the park service to take down a number of trees.

-Because this is the only campground on the park’s west side, make your reservation early (reservations open late March for the summer).
+Because this is the only campground on the park’s west side, make your reservation early (reservations open six months in advance).

 Moraine Park Campground on the East Side